Prompt Categories Cluster for Weakly Supervised Semantic Segmentation: Experiments

 \subsection{Ablation Studies}

-To verify the effectiveness of additional cluster token, We conduct some ablation studies in Tab.~\ref{tab:ablation}.
-Firstly, we concate the class token of ViT to the patch tokens, which show about 1.2\% improvement compared with original ViT framework which only use patch tokens.
-It proves the importance of adding class related information to the patch token.
-However, the class token can only provide information about itself, which can not assist the model in identifying similar information between classes.
-In our work, we incorporated cluster information, which is generated by GPT-prompt, as additional tokens to the patch token, achieving a 3.6\% improvement in mIoU in the validation set.
-This strongly demonstrates the effectiveness of our proposed cluster token and proves the importance of learning shared features within similar classes.
+To verify the effectiveness of the additional cluster token, we conduct ablation studies as shown in Tab.~\ref{tab:ablation}.
+First, we concatenate the class token of ViT with the patch tokens, which results in a 1.2\% improvement in mIoU compared to the original ViT framework that uses only patch tokens.
+This demonstrates the importance of incorporating class-related information into the patch tokens.
+However, the class token alone can only provide information about itself and cannot assist the model in identifying shared features between similar classes.
+In our work, we further enhance the framework by incorporating cluster information, generated via GPT prompts, as additional tokens.
+This addition leads to a significant improvement, achieving a 3.6\% increase in mIoU on the validation set.
+This result strongly validates the effectiveness of our proposed cluster token and underscores the importance of learning shared features within similar classes for improved performance.